 Emails tend to be read and responded to quickly and more reactively.
 Time pressures mean you fail to edit or reread and instead press ‘send’ so you can get on to the next task.

-Easier than face-to-face
+Email is easier than face-to-face

 Particularly where there is a difficult message to deliver, the remoteness of email feeds into our tendency to avoid a difficult conversation.
 It feels easier than an eye-to-eye confrontation.
 But you do this at your peril.